 Regulatory decisions should be sufficiently consistent and predictable, with clear and objective processes for change.
 This is important, because participants plan their operations and activities in light of the regulatory framework.
 At the same time, regulatory frameworks need to be flexible enough to accommodate change and/or specific circumstances.

-An appropriate balance of consistency and flexibility would enhance efficiency of the market by allowing participants to make long-term investments with confidence.
+An appropriate balance of consistency and flexibility would enhance efficiency of the market by allowing participants to make long-term investments with confidence, which is in turn, in the long term interest of consumers.
 This is particularly important regarding whether AEMO should have discretion not to suspend a market participant (or certain of its activities) if the participant is under external administration.

-2.3 The Commission's draft rule
+2.3 The Commission's final rule

-The Commission's more preferable draft rule is published alongside this draft determination.22 This section describes the draft rule.
+The Commission's final rule is published alongside this final determination.22 This section describes the final rule.

-The draft rule removes clause 3.3.1(b) of the NER, which states that a market participant cannot participate in the market while under external administration.
-The draft rule clearly provides AEMO with discretion as to whether or not to suspend a market participant (or some of its activities).
+The final rule removes clause 3.3.1(b) of the NER, which states that a market participant cannot participate in the market while under external administration.
+The rule clearly provides AEMO with discretion as to whether or not to suspend a market participant (or some of its activities).

-The draft rule amends clause 3.15.21 of the NER to define a sub-category of default events termed 'external administration default events'.
+The final rule amends clause 3.15.21 of the NER to define a sub-category of default events termed 'external administration default events'.
 These are events in which one of the following occurs in respect of the market participant or a provider of credit support for that market participant:

-- a receiver or receiver and manager is appointed; - an administrator, provisional liquidator, liquidator, trustee in bankruptcy or person having a similar or analogous function is appointed; - a winding-up order is made, or resolution is passed; or - a notice under section 601AB(3) of the Corporations Act is given (unless the registration of that market participant or credit support provider is reinstated under section 601AH of the Corporations Act).
+- a receiver or receiver and manager is appointed; or - an administrator, provisional liquidator, liquidator, trustee in bankruptcy or person having a similar or analogous function is appointed.